-Turkey, Bursa, first half of the seventeenth century
+- Turkey, Bursa, first half of the 17th century

 Un jardín encantado.
-Arte islámico en la Colección Calouste Gulbenkian, exhibition catalogue, Madrid (Fundación Santander Central Hispano), 2001, pp. 150-151, no. 60, colourpl.
+Arte islámico en la Colección Calouste Gulbenkian, exhibition catalogue.
+Madrid: Fundación Santander Central Hispano, 2001, pp. 150–1, cat.
+60.

 Calouste Gulbenkian Museum.
 Lisbon: Calouste Gulbenkian Museum, 2001, pp. 52–3, cat.
 36.